magetop/magento2-ajax-layered-navigation/README.md

 # Magento 2 Ajax Layered Navigation by MageTop

 **Magento 2 Ajax Layered Navigation Extension** by MageTop brings a list of filters to help your customers search and get their favorite products in the shortest way.
+This extension applies the modern AJAX technology to enhance the filtering systems to boost the satisfaction of customers towards every filtering action on pages.

 ## Highlight features